reynoldsnlp/overabundance/OBJECTIVE.md

 ## Method

-Every original target word has a partner (this can be deduced by comparing all `form` values that share the same `lexeme`).
+Every original target word has a partner (this can be deduced by comparing all `form` values that share the same `lexeme`, but only within the same `mps`).
 By replacing the original target with its partner, we create an `artificial` target.

 So given an original text `Well, I've <b>ate</b> the biscuits`, we derive the following two sentences to pass into the transformer (separately):